 Bank Rate in United Kingdom

-The Bank of England's policy rate from 2013 to 2022 was initially maintained at historically low levels to support post-financial crisis recovery.
-The rates saw a gradual increase pre-pandemic but were slashed to near-zero in 2020 to mitigate the economic impact of COVID-19.
+The Bank of England's policy rate over the last decade was initially maintained at historically low levels to support post-financial crisis recovery.
+Rates saw a gradual increase pre-pandemic but were slashed to near-zero in 2020 to mitigate the economic impact of COVID-19.
 As the UK economy started recovering in 2021-2022, and inflationary pressures mounted, the Bank began increasing rates to control rising inflation.
+Then, from 2024, the Bank of England started to cut rates again as the battle against inflation was considered to have been largely won.

 United Kingdom Interest Rate Chart